sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

 client app, and add a new line item for the helmet rental fee, so that it can be included in pricing.

-Flex uses privileged transitions to ensure that the pricing logic is handled in a secure environment.
+Sharetribe uses privileged transitions to ensure that the pricing logic is handled in a secure environment.
 This means that constructing line items and transitioning requests of privileged transitions are made server-side.

 <info>